Last Updated on 4 December 2025 by Cycloscope

 Kitesurfing: the what and the why

-Kitesurfing is a thrilling sport mixing elements of snowboarding, windsurfing, sailing, paragliding, and even more action disciplines, combining them into something that really has it all: speed, acrobatics, balance, jump…
+Kitesurfing is a thrilling sport that blends elements of snowboarding, windsurfing, sailing, paragliding, and other action sports, combining them into something that really has it all: speed, acrobatics, balance, and jumping…

-You can even try and tackle distance rides (the record of a solo unsupported kiteboarding ride is a 2000km/24-day Brazilian coast journey by Louis Tapper).
+You can even tackle distance rides (the record for a solo unsupported kiteboarding ride is a 2000km/24-day Brazilian coast journey by Louis Tapper).

 Although several attempts at kite-propelled vehicles have been made since the 19th century, Kitesurfing is literally brand new as a sport, being popularized only in the late ’90s.
 That means there’s still a lot of room for innovation.